 As for his songwriting habits of 1966, he explained that year, “I’ve got a tape-recorder in the car, so I can sing on to that and work on it when I get home.”
 Although no precise date has ever been given, one can assume that “I Want To Tell You” was written in this fashion sometime in the middle months of the year, being completed at Kinfauns, his home in Surrey, England.

 With the sessions for the “Revolver” album winding down, The Beatles only needing four more songs to complete the album, George offered up his third composition for recording on June 2nd, 1966.
 This actually appears to have been the fourth offering from George for the album, author Mark Lewisohn indicating that “Isn’t It A Pity” was brought forward but rejected - this from a personal communication between Lewisohn and author Ian MacDonald as included in the third edition of “Revolution In The Head.”

 The group entered EMI Studio Two at 7 pm for an eight-hour session to work on George's new song.
-Much rehearsing was needed before recording got under way.
-“This track proved very difficult for us to learn,” explained Paul.
+Much rehearsing was needed in order for all to learn the song and work out an arrangement.
+“This track proved very difficult for us to learn,” explained Paul in the magazine Beat Instrumental.
 “I kept on getting it wrong, because it was written in a very odd way.
 It wasn’t 4/4 or waltz time or anything.
 Then I realized that it was regularly irregular, and, after that, we soon worked it out.”